EWC4U - Grade 12 The Writer’s Craft English Online

 - Use language to interact and connect with individuals and communities, for personal growth, and for active participation as world citizens.

-Teaching and Learning Strategies in an Online School
+Online Teaching and Learning Strategies

 Teachers will bring enthusiasm and varied teaching and assessment approaches to the classroom, addressing individual students’ needs and ensuring sound learning opportunities for every student.
 The activities offered should enable students to relate and apply these concepts to the social, environmental, and economical conditions and concerns of the world in which they live.
 Opportunities to relate knowledge and skills to these wider contexts will motivate students to learn in a meaningful way and to become life-long learners.
 Teachers will help students understand that problem solving of any kind often requires a considerable expenditure of time and energy and a good deal of perseverance.
 Teachers also will encourage students to investigate, to reason, to explore alternative solutions and to take the risks necessary to become successful problem solvers.
 Effective instructional approaches and learning activities draw on students’ prior knowledge, capture their interest, and encourage meaningful practise both inside and outside the classroom.
 Students will be engaged when they are able to see the connection between the scientific concepts they are learning and their application in the world around them and in real-life situations.
 Due to its importance, students will have opportunities to learn in a variety of ways- individually, cooperatively, independently, with teacher direction, through hands-on experiences, and through examples followed by practice.
 The approaches and strategies teachers use will vary according to both the object of the learning and the needs of the students.
 Teachers will accomplish this in online environment with the use of: virtual labs, online simulations, animations, videos, discussion forums, live chat and other interactive objects.